-- 1. shall include an Accept-Contact header field with the CPM ICSI for Session Mode Messaging, similarly to the case for IMDNs carried in SIP MESSAGE requests; - 2. shall add a dedicated Accept-Contact header field carrying the Message Revoke feature tag defined in section 3.2.3.8.2.3 along with the require and explicit parameters; - shall include the Content-Type header field with the value set to the message revocation content-type application/vnd.gsma.rcsrevoke+xml, as described in section 3.2.3.8.2.4; - 4. shall include the address of the originating RCS client that has been authenticated as per [RCS-CPM-CONVFUNC-ENDORS]; - 5. shall include a User-Agent header field as specified in [RCS-CPM-CONVFUNC-ENDORS]; - 6. shall set the Request-URI of the MessageRevoke request to the address of the target contact of the message that is requested to be revoked; - 7. shall not include the device identifier of the original sender of the message in the MessageRevokeResponse request; - 8. shall set the body of the MessageRevoke request, as described in section 3.2.3.8.2.4, as follows: - a) The <Message-ID> element set to the value of the imdn.message-ID of the original message that is requested to be revoked. - b) The <From> element set to the URI of the sender of the message, - c) The <To> element set to the URI of the recipient of the message. - similar to section 5.4 of [RCS-CPM-CONVFUNC-ENDORS] for IMDNs, shall include the same Conversation-ID and Contribution-ID header field values used for the message being revoked;
+- shall include an Accept-Contact header field with the CPM ICSI for Session Mode Messaging, similarly to the case for IMDNs carried in SIP MESSAGE requests; - 2. shall add a dedicated Accept-Contact header field carrying the Message Revoke feature tag defined in section 3.2.3.8.2.3 along with the require and explicit parameters: - 3. shall include the Content-Type header field with the value set to the message revocation content-type application/vnd.gsma.rcsrevoke+xml, as described in section 3.2.3.8.2.4;

-10. shall send the SIP MESSAGE request according to the rules and procedures of [RCS-CPM-CONVFUNC-ENDORS].
+- 4. shall include in the P-Preferred-Identity header the address of the originating RCS client that has been authenticated as per [RCS-CPM-CONVFUNC-ENDORS]; - 5. shall include a User-Agent header field as specified in Annex C.4.1; - 6. shall set the Request-URI of the MessageRevoke request to the address of the target contact of the message that is requested to be revoked; - 7. shall not include the device identifier of the original sender of the message in the MessageRevoke request; - 8. shall set the body of the MessageRevoke request, as described in section 3.2.3.8.2.4, as follows: - a) The <Message-ID> element set to the value of the imdn.message-ID of the original message that is requested to be revoked, - b) The <From> element set to the URI of the sender of the message, - c) The <To> element set to the URI of the recipient of the message. - 9. shall include a Conversation-ID header and a Contribution-ID header and shall - a) If available, include the same Conversation-ID and Contribution-ID header field values that were used for the message being revoked; otherwise - b) generate and include new Conversation-ID and Contribution-ID header field values; - 10. shall include a P-Preferred-Service header with the CPM ICSI for Session Mode Messaging - 11. shall send the SIP MESSAGE request according to the rules and procedures of [RCS-CPM-CONVFUNC-ENDORS].